 The Ann Arbor Police Department only offers 15th District Court ordered fingerprinting.
 For all other fingerprinting, contact the

 Washtenaw County Sheriff's Department.

 Court ordered fingerprinting takes place on Wednesdays from 8:00 a.m. to 11:30 a.m. and 1:00 p.m. to 3:00 p.m.
 Please check in at the Police Front Desk located on the 2nd floor of the Ann Arbor Justice Center (301 E. Huron Street).

 You may also set up an appointment by emailing: [email protected]

 Required documents to bring:

 Found, lost or case-related property is handled by the property unit.
-To pick up or retrieve property, call 734.794.6952 to verify that your property is ready to be released and to make an appointment for pickup.
+To retrieve property, call 734.794.6952 to verify that your property is ready to be released and to make an appointment for pickup.

-The records section is responsible for maintaining, researching and releasing official police records in compliance with city policy, the Freedom on Information Act and the State of Michigan law enforcement records retention schedule.
+The records section is responsible for maintaining, researching and releasing official police records.
+These activities are done in compliance with city policy, the Freedom on Information Act and the State of Michigan law enforcement records retention schedule.
 Records also handles registering sex offenders.
 If you have any questions, please contact records by phone 734.794.6954, fax 734.994-9928 or email [email protected].